run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/upgrade.md

 Two significant changes to the control-plane installation have happened with version 2.12: _PVC ownership_ and _installation customization_.
 #### PVC Ownership

 Run:ai has transferred control of storage to the customer.
-Specifically, the Kubernetes Persistent Volumes are now owned by the customer and will not be deleted when the Run:ai control-plane is uninstalled.
+Specifically, the Kubernetes Persistent Volumes are now owned by the customer and will not be deleted when the Run:ai control plane is uninstalled.

 To remove the ownership in an older installation, run: